-- Restructure of the executive and leadership team with several senior roles exiting the business. - Marginal revenue channels have been reset and measures implemented to secure and grow the Group's profitable revenue streams.
+- Restructure of the executive and leadership team with several senior roles exiting the business. - Marginal revenue channels have been reset, and measures implemented to secure and grow the Group's profitable revenue streams.
 Upon detailed review, a number of overseas distribution agreements were found to be uncommercial and based on prioritisation of revenue growth over profitability.
-While this will reduce revenues in 2024, we will ensure that our distribution arrangements are a two way partnership whereby the strength of the brand is supported by both parties with measurable deliverables. - Supplier and operational reviews are underway in conjunction with product inventory rationalisation. - Whilst brand health is robust, and both brands remain leading in their respective categories, a significant number of uncommercial marketing contracts have been exited in 2023 and further savings will be made throughout 2024.
-Marketing spend will be aligned to identifiable commercial traction.
+Whilst resetting these agreements lead to a reduction in revenues in 2024, management are confident in the platform for growth and that our distribution arrangements moving forward will be a twoway partnership whereby the strength of the brand is supported by both parties with measurable deliverables. - · Supplier and operational reviews have been completed to improve purchasing terms and conditions in conjunction with product inventory - A significant number of uncommercial marketing contracts have been exited in 2024.
+Marketing spend will be aligned to identifiable commercial traction moving forward. - Significant operational cost savings have been extracted with over 30 roles exiting the business due to the operational efficiencies implemented throughout 2024.
+This is anticipated to generate improved contribution to cashflow and earnings beyond 2024 as these actions annualise.